 Abstraction is also a common feature in real life applications.
 For example:

-Object-Oriented Programming (OOP) uses abstraction to separate the interface of an object from its implementation.
+Object-Oriented Programming (OOP) uses abstraction to separate the interface of an object from its internal implementation.
 It defines external behavior of an object and encapsulates its internal workings.
 This allows developers to interact with objects based on their intended behavior, without understanding the details of how the behavior is achieved.

-In other words, abstraction in OOP enables the hiding of the internal details of an object from the outside world, so that the focus is on what the object does, rather than how it does it.
+In other words, abstraction in OOPS enables the hiding of the internal details of an object from the outside world, so that the focus is on what the object does, rather than how it does it.

 In Java, we implement abstraction using abstract classes and interfaces.

 An abstract class is a class that is declared with the abstract keyword and may contain both abstract methods (methods without body) and non-abstract methods.
 Abstract classes cannot be instantiated, but can be subclassed.
-To implement abstraction using abstract classes:

 Example Java code